 KBNWRC Youth Waterfowl Hunting

-Pre-season Youth Hunt: This hunt is a two day event offered to youth two weeks prior to the opening of the regular waterfowl season (September 20 & 21, 2014).
+Pre-season Youth Hunt: This hunt is a two day event offered to youth two weeks prior to the opening of the regular waterfowl season.
 Entry time onto the Refuges is 5:00 a.m. and shoot times correspond to State regulations.
-The Cal-Ore Wetlands and Waterfowl Council will be hosting a free Bar B-Q for youth hunters and adult companions from 11:00 a.m. to 1:00 p.m. on Saturday.
+The Cal-Ore Wetlands and Waterfowl Council will host a free Bar B-Q for youth hunters and adult companions from 11:00 a.m. to 1:00 p.m. on Saturday.
 All youth hunters will receive a gift and have the chance to win prizes in a complimentary raffle.
 The Bar B-Q and raffle will be held at the State Line RV Park located on Highway 161 between the two Refuges.

 For additional information contact the Refuge Headquarters (530) 667-2231